phcompeau/biological_modeling_course/_pages/coronavirus/homology.md

 ## Applying homology modeling to SARS-CoV-2

-The results of the three predicted models for the SARS-CoV-2 spike protein are found below.
-If you did not follow the tutorial, feel free to download these, because we will discuss them in the next lesson.
-In particular, how similar are these predictions to each other, and how similar are they to the SARS-CoV spike protein?
+If you did not follow the above tutorial, then the results of the three software resources for predicting the structure of the SARS-CoV-2 spike protein are available for download below.
+How similar are these predictions to each other, and how similar are they to the SARS-CoV spike protein?

 |Structure Prediction Server|Results|
 |:--------------------------|:------|